wong-justin/fmin/README.md

 ## build

-rustc --version 1.65.0 or newer
+`rustc --version 1.65.0` or newer

-cargo build
+`cargo build`

 ## roadmap / todo

-overall goal 1: quick, convenient directory navigator.
+**goal 1**: quick, convenient directory navigator.

-then goal 2: file management commands like copy/paste.
+**goal 2**: file management commands like copy/paste, along with custom commands

 0. bugfix: have sorted entries as source of truth; stop referencing randomly sorted hashset

 1. move up and down in entry list, incl arrow keys in filter mode and `j/k` in normal mode. which means implementing flexible list view.

+2. implement jumptodir feature by tracking frecency in flat file db

-2. `open with...` or `open` command. let user define behavior for selecting files (ie. when Enter on a file, run user script like `browser --open-html-file $FMIN_SELECTED`). would have to work per file extension types.
+3. `open with...` or `open` command. let user define behavior for selecting files (ie. when Enter on a file, run user script like `browser --open-html-file $FMIN_SELECTED`). would have to work per file extension types.
 EDIT - actually would be nice to choose each time, even ignoring file extension, at least as a choice. eg. one time open a .pdf with vim and another time open it in browser. "ctrl+p -> open with... vim()" or "ctrl+p open with minbrowser()". see also windows console commands `start file` which i think does the same as `explorer file`

-3. implement jumptodir feature by tracking frecency in flat file db

 ## other important things to do